crlxs/homelab/README.md

 baked in), and Ansible only clones it, applies per-VM configuration (resources, network via cloud-init) and starts the VMs.

+Steps to deploy the whole homelab stack:

+1. Proxmox node setup + Golden VM template as per the requirements below.
+2. Setups variables in ansible/inventory/hosts.yaml & ansible/inventory/group_vars/proxmox.yaml
+3. Control node (where you run the playbook from) setup as per the requirements below.
+4. Run 00-provision-vms.yaml playbook
+5.

 ## Layout

 ```